 This is an exclusive BCLA Member only online event, therefore you must have a valid Full BCLA Membership to participate in this Webinar.

 Not a BCLA member?
 Join here today to access the Webinar for free and to benefit from more exclusive BCLA member events, resources and much more!
-If you have a registered user account, you will need to log in to your account and upgrade your subscription to a Full BCLA Membership to participate in this event.
+If you have a registered user account, you will need to log in to your account and upgrade your subscription to a Full BCLA Membership.
+Please contact email@example.com if you need assistance.

 How to attend the BCLA Webinar:

 Step 1: Log in to your BCLA member account

 Forgotten your log in details?
 Re-set your password

 Membership query?
 Email us

 Step 2: Once you are logged in, go to the 'Events' drop down menu located at the top of the BCLA homepage and click 'BCLA Webinar Registration'.
 The registration page will only be displayed and visible to logged in BCLA members.

 Step 3: Click the blue 'Register Here' button.
 Clicking on the link will redirect you to a 3rd party website - Perceptive Medical Education - who will manage your registration for this webinar session.
 You will be required to opt in your consent in order to complete your registration and to receive relevant information about the webinar only, including the access link for the online session.

 If you have any queries regarding this event or need help with your registration, contact firstname.lastname@example.org